 The truth is that modular helmets are pretty much always going to provide you with the best balance between the advantages of all the other types of helmets if you are willing to overlook the cons discussed.

-While modular helmets are not quite as safe as a full-face model, they’re still quite a bit safer than open-faced or half-helmets.
-Depending on where you’re riding, you may also find a modular model more comfortable and usable during day-to-day riding than closed-face helmets are.
+While modular helmets are not quite as safe as a full-face model, they’re still safer than open-faced or half-helmets.
+You may also find a modular model more comfortable and usable during day-to-day riding than closed-face helmets are.

-We’d recommend you get yourself a modular helmet for a daily commute – particularly if you live where the heat can be downright stifling.
-We’d rather see you protected than not wearing a helmet at all because you’re not comfortable!
+I recommend you get yourself a modular helmet – particularly if you live where the heat can be downright stifling.
+Besides, I’d rather see you protected than not wearing a helmet at all because you’re not comfortable!

 Read more about how to choose a helmet here, or go straight to my recommendation here with Revzilla.